cruzgodar/cruzgodar.github.io/docs/page-structure.md

 on_page_load();
 ```

 The `if` statement makes every page function as an entry point (see [the doc on navigation](https://github.com/90259025/90259025.github.io/blob/master/docs/navigation.md)), since `current_url` will only be defined if `main.js` has been loaded.
-The call to `on_page_load()` triggers a large amount of functions, and is also covered in [the navigation doc](https://github.com/90259025/90259025.github.io/blob/master/docs/navigation.md).
+The call to `on_page_load()` triggers a large number of functions, and is also covered in [the navigation doc](https://github.com/90259025/90259025.github.io/blob/master/docs/navigation.md).
 The block in the middle sets the page settings, which tell the JS how to properly render the page.
-Every field is required an every page.
+Every field is required on every page.

 - `title`: the title of the page.
-In particular, sets the text that appears on the tab in the browser.
+In particular, this sets the text that appears on the tab in the browser.

 - `banner_page`: whether or not the page has a banner.
 Covered in more detail later in this doc.